Aishnalla/Stock-Market-Analysis-Dashboard/README.md

-# Sto# 📊 TCS Stock Market Analysis Dashboard
+## 📊 TCS Stock Market Analysis Dashboard

 This project is a Power BI report analyzing the historical stock performance of **Tata Consultancy Services (TCS)**.
 The dashboard presents interactive visualizations and detailed tables to help understand the trends in TCS stock prices over time.